 The standing position on the T-bar row can also be tough on the lower back.

 Still, the T-bar row achieves a similar effect, perhaps with less rounding of the lower back if heeding the advice here.
-Both options, the T-bar row and the low seated cable row, are viable to work the central lats.
+Both options, the T-bar row and the low seated cable row, are viable to work the lats.
 Try both and perhaps rotate them in and out for variety, if desired.

 The T-bar row remains an excellent choice to bring out lat thickness, especially for those with limited equipment.
 Complement this with other classic pulling exercises, like the wide pull-up, to build truly impressive lats.